 Patients with bladder cancer may be treated with a radical cystectomy, which is the surgical removal of the bladder and some nearby organs.
 This procedure—called an open radical cystectomy—has proven effective for treating muscle-invasive bladder cancer; however, it is also associated with substantial complications—including blood loss and long hospital stays.
 Over the past decade, minimally invasive surgical procedures have become an alternative to several types of open surgery.
-Robotic-assisted radical cystectomy (RARC) is a type of laparoscopic procedure that allows for removal of the cancer without the invasiveness of an open procedure.
+Robotic-assisted radical cystectomy (RARC) is a type of laparoscopic procedure that allows for removal of the cancer without the invasiveness of an open procedure.1

-Researchers randomized 47 patients with invasive bladder cancer to undergo open radical cystectomy or RARC and then compared the outcomes of the two procedures.
+In a small trial researchers randomized 47 patients with invasive bladder cancer to undergo open radical cystectomy or RARC and then compared the outcomes of the two procedures.
 They found that patients in the RARC group had 50 percent less blood loss than patients in the open-surgery group and also had a lower rate of transfusions—40 percent compared to 50 percent in the open-surgery group.
 What’s more, patients in the RARC group were significantly more likely to leave the hospital within five days—35 percent of RARC patients left the hospital within five days, compared with 10 percent of open-surgery patients.
 The two groups did not differ significantly in oncologic outcomes.

-Parekh DJ, Messer J, Fitzgerald J, et al. Perioperative outcomes and oncologic efficacy from a pilot prospective randomized clinical trial of open versus robotic assisted radical cystectomy.
+- Parekh DJ, Messer J, Fitzgerald J, et al. Perioperative outcomes and oncologic efficacy from a pilot prospective randomized clinical trial of open versus robotic assisted radical cystectomy.
 Journal of Urology.
 2013; 189(2): 474-479.